elitesolutionsit-dev/elite-datadog-monitoring/README.md

 Datadog monitoring software is available for deployment on premises or as a software as a service (SaaS).
 Datadog supports Windows, Linux, and Mac operating systems.
 Support for cloud service providers includes AWS, Microsoft Azure, Red Hat OpenShift and Google Cloud Platform.

-## Install the Datadog role from Ansible Galaxy on your Ansible server:
+# Install the Datadog role from Ansible Galaxy on your Ansible server:
+Run command:

 `ansible-galaxy install datadog.datadog`

 ```